 Policies and Guidelines

-Saint Joseph’s University has three key policies that address forms of prohibited sex-based discrimination:
+Saint Joseph’s University has one key policy, the Interim Policy Prohibiting Acts of Bias, Discrimination, Harassment, and Sexual Misconduct, that address forms of prohibited sex-based discrimination.

 Title IX of the Education Amendments of 1972